yuk0ga/yukoga.me/content/about.md

 title = "Hi, my name is Yu"
 +++

-Born and raised in Japan, currently in Brisbane, Australia studying Computer Science at Queensland University of Technology.
-I have some experience in Java, Python, JavaScript, and HTML/CSS.
-Interested in Web & Mobile Applications, Machine Learning and AI.
+21yo Japanese studying Computer Science at Queensland University of Technology.
+Solid experience in building backends with Spring.
+Interested in WebGL, Machine Learning, and Web Application Development in general.
+Check out [what I'm working on](https://yukoga.com/three) these days.